 An existing trend in business analysis is the use of the mind map technique which has various areas of application: planning, taking notes, organising ideas, creative problem solving, collaborating, summarising, among other uses.
 Throughout the analysis phase, the role of business analysts is to primarily investigate, evaluate and scrutinise information obtained from stakeholders as well as any relevant documentation.
 This process can be simplified by applying mind maps to structure the information obtained through a carefully thought-out representation of ideas, concepts, thoughts, and problems.

 The fast-paced business environment of today requires that BAs save time, enhance effectiveness, and become more creative in their thinking.
 Mind maps are useful in organising thoughts in an easy and efficient way.
 An example of its use is in preparing and delivering presentations.
 It is important to note that the mind map is not a deliverable of the business analyst but is instead, used in the process of understanding the business in order to provide comprehensive recommendations.

-Creating a mind map requires that the following steps be taken:
+Creating a mind map requires carrying out the following steps:

 Establish the dominant idea and include it in the mind map